DuncanFyfe/dbbackup/README.md

 Mysql needs a username and password to be given in the dbbackup.conf file.
 Please make sure the dbbackup.conf file has minimal permissions.

-**dbdump** creates files with predictable names.
+**dbbackup** creates files with predictable names.
 If it is run with elevated privileges then this is a security hole.
 You must protect against this by limiting the privileges of the directories where output (lock files, logs and backups) are created.